 It’s basically a tactic to send you into “panic buying mode” so you don’t miss out on the so-called golden opportunity of a lifetime.

-#2: Then comes the whole “as seen on news channel X” tactic.
+#2: The Whole “as seen on news channel X” Tactic.

 Again, it’s nothing but a shady trick for gaining your trust.